Feeling Too Old for a Pediatrician? Tips for Young Adults Seeking Adult Care

 Pediatricians specialize in caring for children and adolescents, typically until they turn 18.
 Your pediatrician can help you find an adult Primary Care Provider (PCP) who meets your needs and with whom you are comfortable.
 If you have a chronic illness or complicated medical history, talk with your parents and your pediatrician about when to transition to an adult PCP.
 Ask questions and get advice.
 Together, you can create a plan that works best for your needs.

 Directing your own health care will be easier once you’ve had some practice.
-It’s important to get involved now before you live on your own or head off to school, while your parents and pediatrician can offer support and guidance.
+It’s important to get involved now, before you live on your own or go off to school, while your parents and pediatrician can offer support and guidance.
 Some things to keep in mind that will help you during the transition period are:

 Ask Questions – It’s important that you make medical decisions with a clear mind and a full understanding of your choices and responsibilities.
 Write down any questions you may have ahead of time, or bring a notebook to your appointment to record any instructions given to you by your doctor.